garbados/couchdb/share/doc/src/ddocs.rst

 View functions
 ==============

-Views are the primary tool used for querying and reporting on CouchDB databases.
+Views are the primary tool used for querying and reporting on Cloudant databases.

 .. _mapfun: